 Change.org offers petitions and presents itself as offering a way to increase awareness of an issue or put pressure on powerful entities to solve an issue.

-In practice, they sell low quality signatures to people who want to bulk up their issue with the appearance of supporters.
+In practice, they sell low quality signatures to people who want to bulk up their issue with the appearance of support.

 When a person creates a petition they are offered the chance to promote the petition.
 This was done with two petitions on the Esar Met case.